Fixed, Determinable, Annual, Periodical (FDAP) Income

 Income can be FDAP income whether it is paid in a series of repeated payments or in a single lump sum.
 For example, $5,000 in royalty income would be FDAP income whether paid in 10 payments of $500 each or in one payment of $5,000.

-Income derived by an insured nonresident alien from U.S. sources upon the surrender of, or at the maturity of, a life insurance policy, is FDAP income and is subject to NRA withholding.
+Income derived by an insured nonresident alien from U.S. sources upon the surrender of, or at the maturity of, a life insurance policy, is FDAP income.
 The proceeds are income to the extent they exceed the cost of the policy.

 Racing purses are FDAP income and racetrack operators must withhold 30% on any purse paid to a nonresident alien racehorse owner in the absence of definite information contained in a statement filed together with a Form W–8BEN that the owner has not raced, or does not intend to enter, a horse in another race in the United States during the tax year.
 If available information indicates that the racehorse owner has raced a horse in another race in the United States during the tax year, then the statement and Form W–8BEN filed for that year are ineffective.
 The owner may be exempt from withholding of tax at 30% on the purses if the owner gives you Form W–8ECI, which provides that the income is effectively connected with the conduct of a U.S. trade or business and that the income is includible in the owner's gross income.